Aomori Prefecture [青森県]

 Each dancer wear a colorful cap modelled a head of horse, and perform the dance of a story from planting seeds of rice to harvesting.

 From late April to early May, the cherry blossoms are in full bloom in Aomori prefecture.

-well-known as one of the major cherry blossom-viewing spots in Japan.
+Particularly Hirosaki city is well-known as one of the major cherry blossom-viewing spots in Japan.

-Nebuta or Neputa is the festival which is held in summer at many cities and towns in Aomori Prefecture.
+Nebuta or Neputa is the festival held in summer at many cities and towns in Aomori Prefecture.